-To understand why churn happens, you need to talk to those customers who have canceled their subscription.
-This will help you understand the unresolved issues due to which they left.
+To understand why churn happens, you need to talk to those customers who have canceled their subscriptions.
+This will help you understand the unresolved issues which they left.

 Phone interviews are necessary along with surveys and feedback forms to get a deeper understanding.
-Phone interviews also help you get some insights which are not easily captured via surveys and forms.
+Phone interviews also help you get some insights that are not easily captured via surveys and forms.